s-almanso/42Cursos-get_next_line/README.md

 - 📫 How to reach me **salmanso@student.42abudhabi.ae**

-# Libft - My C Standard Library
+# Get Next Line - Reading a line from a fd is way too tediuos
-My implementation of some of the Standard C Library functions including some additional useful functions.
+My implementation of get next line function; This project is about programming a function that returns a line read from a file descriptor.

-### What is libft?
+### What is get next line?
-Libft is an individual project at <b>42</b> that requires us to re-create some [C standard library](https://www.tutorialspoint.com/c_standard_library/index.htm) functions including some additional ones that can be used later to build a library of useful functions for the rest of the program.
+Get Next Line is an individual project at <b>42</b> that requires us program a function that returns a line read from a file descriptor.
+It introduces a highly interesting new concept in C programming: <a href="https://www.geeksforgeeks.org/static-variables-in-c/">static variables.</a>

 #### Objectives